-We are interested in identifying what effect concentration of access to the mining technology might have on asset pricing.
+Finally, we are interested in identifying what effect centralization of the mining technology might have on asset pricing.
 To this end, we now focus on contrasting our two Mining treatments.
-We find no significant difference when comparing the bubble measures of Mining-All to Mining-Half when taking all periods into consideration (Table 5).
+We find no significant difference when comparing the bubble measures of Mining-All to Mining-Half when taking all periods into consideration (fourth column of table 5).
 However, figure 4 suggests that there is a difference in the timing of the bubble occurrence between the Mining-All and Mining-Half treatments.
-In the latter, prices seem to decouple from the mining cost already within the first few periods and peak even higher.
 Table 6 compares our Mining treatments, by splitting the trading periods in two halves.
-We refer to periods 1 - 7 as the first half and periods 9 - 15 as the second half.
-The bubble measures RAD and RD of our mining treatments show a statistically significant difference in the first half of trading periods.
-The peak price comes much earlier in treatment Mining-Half compared to Mining-All and the bubble persists for a number of periods before prices crash to fundamental value.
+We refer to periods 1-7as the first half and periods 9-15 as the second half.
+The bubble measures RAD and RD of our mining treatments show a statistically significant difference in the first half of trading periods.17 The market peaks earlier in treatment Mining-Half compared to Mining-All and the bubble persists for a number of periods before prices crash to fundamental value.
+This leads to our fourth result: